 Choose Device compliance, then choose Policies under Manage.

-The macOS compliance policy blade opens, choose the device compliance setting categories Security, Device health, and Device property to specify your settings.
+The Mac compliance policy pane opens, choose the device compliance setting categories System Security, Device Health, and Device Properties to specify your settings.

 Once you are done choosing your settings, choose OK under each device compliance setting category.